EmuDeck/emudeck.github.io/docs/emulators/steamos/scummvm.md

 ***

-### How to Configure ScummVM to Work with ES-DE and Steam ROM Manager
+### How to Configure ScummVM to Work with ES-DE, Pegasus, and Steam ROM Manager
 [Back to the Top](#scummvm-table-of-contents)

 #### Preface